Mandawuy Yunupingu: Teaching

+His wife, Yalmay Yunupingu, taught at the school for around 40 years before her retirement in 2023, and was also a dedicated teacher and mentor in bilingual education.

 Yothu Yindi

 By 1985, with Yunupingu on vocals and guitar, he formed a Yolngu band including Witiyana Marika on manikay (traditional vocals), bilma (ironwood clapsticks) and dance, Milkayngu Mununggurr on yidaki (didgeridoo), and Gurrumul Yunupingu – his nephew – on keyboards, guitar and percussion.
 The following year the Yolngu group combined with a balanda (non-Indigenous) group, Swamp Jockeys, which had Andrew Belletty on drums, Stuart Kellaway on bass guitar and Cal Williams on lead guitar.
 The new collective, Yothu Yindi, performed Aboriginal rock which fused traditional indigenous music and dance with Western popular music. yothu yindi means "child and mother" and refers to the kinship of north-east Arnhem Land.

 In the group's early years their performing was restricted to holidays as Yunupingu completed his tertiary studies and then started work as a teacher.
 By 1988 Yothu Yindi had toured Australia and North America supporting Midnight Oil.
 Late that year they recorded their debut studio album, Homeland Movement, which appeared in March the following year.
 Australian musicologist, Ed Nimmervoll, described it "[o]ne side comprised Midnight Oil-like politicized rock.
 The other side of the album concentrated on traditionally based songs like "Djäpana" (Sunset Dreaming), written by former teacher Mandawuy Yunupingu".
 He was credited on the album as Mandawuy Bakamana Yunupingu and provided vocals, guitar and bilma.

 The band achieved national recognition for their single, "Treaty", the remixed version was released in June 1991, which reached No. 11 on the ARIA Singles Chart and stayed in the top 50 for 20 weeks.
 Mandawuy and Galarrwuy had wanted a song to highlight the lack of progress on a treaty between Aboriginal peoples and the federal government.
 The song contains words in Gumatj, Yunupingu's variety of Yolngu matha.
 It was written by Australian musician, Paul Kelly, with Yothu Yindi members Yunupingu, Kellaway, Williams, Gurrumul, Mununggurr and Marika.
 The associated album, Tribal Voice appeared in October 1991, which peaked at No. 4 on the ARIA Albums Chart.
 A re-recorded version of "Djäpana (Sunset Dreaming)" was issued as the second single from the album and reached No. 13.